 For the latest COVID-19 guidelines for volunteer work, please click here.

-For a list of all approved volunteer projects, click here for an Excel sheet that you will then need to download.
+For a list of all approved volunteer projects, click here for a PDF file.
 For a list of approved projects for during the COVID crisis, click here.

 Volunteer service is the reason for our existence.

 Chapter members must contribute 40 hours of volunteer service annually to retain certification in the Texas Master Naturalist program.